 Food Trucks Getting Inspection Placards

-Food trucks that operate in Louisville will be included in the Department of Public Health and Wellness’ ABC Food Placard Program.
+Food trucks that operate in Louisville are included in the Department of Public Health and Wellness’ ABC Food Placard Program.

 Register here for Food and Safety email alerts.